5monkeys/djedi-cms/djedi-react/README.md

 ### Notes

-#### npm install

-`npm start` creates `node_modules/djedi-react` – a symlink to this directory.
-This is so that the example app can use `import "djedi-react"`.
-However, `npm install` gets confused by that symlink.
-If you need to install or remove dependencies, run `npm run fix-install` first to remove the symlink.

 #### Test changes in example

 If you make changes to the library and want to try them out on